 3. The Night Manager (2016-)

 If there is one kind of spy we like, it is the suave guy who can find his way into anything with his irresistible charms.
-And, this is exactly what we got in Jonathan Pine, played amazingly by our very favourite, Tom Hiddleston.
+And this is exactly what we got in Jonathan Pine, played amazingly by our very favorite, Tom Hiddleston.
 Based on the novel by John le Carre, this show tells the story of an ex-British soldier who starts working as a night manager in a luxury hotel and becomes entangled in the world of an arms dealer.